limegimlet/covid_dataviz/index.md

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-## Elderly incidence rates decreasing in more departments
+## Elderly incidence rate decreasing in more departments

 This is a much more subtle change: from 52 departments to 64 as of Nov 15.